-Sourced from goodreads
+Sourced from Goodreads

 1) Did this book inspire me?

-2) Was this book humorous?
+2) Is this book humorous?

 3) Did this book make me cry?